-The Brazilian Dwarf Morning Glory or botanically Evolvulus glomeratus (ee-VOLV-yoo-lus glahm-er-AH-tus) is a member of the family Convolvulaceae (kon-volv-yoo-LAY-see-ee) along with bindweed and the Dichondra plant.
+The Brazilian Dwarf Morning Glory, or botanically Evolvulus glomeratus (ee-VOLV-yoo-lus glahm-er-AH-tus) is a member of the family Convolvulaceae family (kon-volv-yoo-LAY-see-ee) along with bindweed and the Dichondra plant.

-As this common name implies, the plant is native to South America.
+As this common name implies, the tender, non-vining, herbaceous perennial is native to South America (Brazil).

 In warm climates, the Evolvulus glomeratus is a tender perennial.
 In areas experiencing cold winters, it grows as an annual.

 The plant’s genus name comes from the Latin word ‘evolvo’, which means unraveled or untwisted.